cypress-io/cypress/cypress/v1.0/documentation/3-Cypress API/0-config.md

 Cypress allows you to change the values of your configuration options from within your tests.

+[block:callout]
+{
+  "type": "warning",
-> **Note:** Any value you change will be permanently changed for the remainder of your tests.
+  "body": "Any value you change will be permanently changed for the remainder of your tests."
+}
+[/block]

 ```javascript
 // cypress.json